Meet Jacob Bethell, the Barbados kid leading England’s next generation in all formats

 Given his versatility with the ball, alongside his skill with bat in hand, he could be a fixture across all formats for the next decade and beyond.

-He scored his first international 50 against the West Indies in Antigua on Saturday, and looked every inch the player that England have invested so much faith in, with the deciding third ODI on Wednesday before a five-match T20i series begins on Saturday.
+He scored his first international 50 against the West Indies in Antigua last Saturday, and looked every inch the player that England have invested so much faith in, before adding another half century as England began the five-match T20i series with a win.

 “The opportunity generally comes first in T20 and white ball cricket,” says Powell.
 “England have used that as a way of bleeding these players in, and a big reason for that is the international calendar.
 But it doesn’t matter what format he plays in.